Looking for some fun date ideas in London? I’ve got you covered.

 A date at London Zoo is as adorable as it is fun.
 Spend an afternoon wandering around and admiring some of the funniest, cutest, and rarest animals in the world.

-Keep your eyes peeled on the website for special events too – this summer the zoo is opening their doors for twilight sessions with champagne (which sounds like a great date, if you ask me).
+Keep your eyes peeled on the website for special events too – such as twilight sessions with champagne (which sounds like a great date, if you ask me) during the summer months.

 Try Your Hand at Pottery